Christopher Duffley Overcomes Blindness and Autism

 Initially placed in foster care, Christopher’s aunt and uncle soon took him in as their own, eventually adopting him at the age of 2.

-As if the his existing health problems weren’t enough, Christopher didn’t speak in full sentences until the first grade and was later diagnosed with autism.
+As if the his existing health problems weren’t enough, Christopher didn’t speak in full sentences until the first grade and was later

 Despite the challenges, Duffley’s adopted parents (who are devout Christians), didn’t lose hope or waiver in their faith.
 And as the years passed, they would discover that Christopher displayed tremendous giftings in music.
 Particularly fond of Christian praise and worship songs, Christopher is now in high demand to perform at churches, sporting events and other venues.